Register a birth

 - If you want to apply for additional government benefits and services, complete the applications for the additional benefits and services.

-- Submit the Birth Registration.
+- Submit the birth registration.

-- Vital Statistics processes your Birth Registration and Birth Certificate application, if applicable.
+- Vital Statistics processes your birth registration.

 How long it takes